The Devil Wears Prada (film): Casting

-Only Valentino Garavani, who designed the black evening gown Miranda wears during the museum benefit scene, chose to make an appearance.
-Coincidentally, he was in New York City during production and Finerman dared Field, an acquaintance, to ask him personally.
-Much to her surprise, he accepted.
-Other cameos of note include Heidi Klum as herself and Weisberger as the twins' nanny.
-Streep's daughter's film debut as a barista at Starbucks was cut.
-Gisele Bündchen agreed to appear in the film only if she did not play a model.
+Wintour reportedly warned major fashion designers that they would be banished from the magazine if they appeared in the film; Wintour's spokespeople deny the claim.
+Designers instead helped the production with background information.
+Valentino Garavani, who designed the black evening gown Miranda wears during the museum benefit scene, made an appearance; he was in New York City during production and Finerman dared costume designer Patricia Field, an acquaintance of the designer, to ask him personally to appear in the film.
+Other cameos include Heidi Klum as herself and Weisberger as the twins' nanny.
+Gisele Bündchen agreed to appear if she did not play a model.